Lino Aldani: Biography

-He published science fiction stories starting in the Sixties (his first published short story being "Dove sono i vostri Kumar?", in 1960) and his first novel, Quando le radici, in 1977.
+He published science fiction stories starting in the 1960s (his first published short story being "Dove sono i vostri Kumar?", in 1960) and published his first novel, Quando le radici, in 1977.

 In 1962 he wrote the first Italian critical essay about science fiction, La fantascienza.
 In 1963 Aldani founded the SF magazine Futuro with Massimo Lo Jacono; the magazine lasted eight issues.

 His works have been translated into several languages.
 He died in Pavia on 31 January 2009.